 Ally is one of Dance Ahead’s long-time students, beginning her dance career with Dance Ahead in its inaugural season.
 Ally has trained for many years in many dance disciplines, including jazz, lyrical, contemporary, hip hop, musical theatre, and acro.
 Ally has had great success as a dancer, winning various overall awards and special awards for her routines.
 Ally has found particular success with her Musical Theatre pieces, continually winning many awards for her excellent characterization and performance quality.
 Ally is continuing to train with Dance Ahead and is very excited to continue to teach as well.

 Jordan has been a competitive dancer for over 5 years, training in various dance disciplines such as jazz, lyrical, contemporary, hip hop, acro, and musical theatre.
-Jordan has received various overall and special awards for her competitive routines, including being awarded Most Potential Dancer at Breakthru Dance Challenge, and has worked with various dance professionals including Jordan Clark, Jennifer Pappas, and Emily Spearing.
+Jordan has received various overall and special awards for her competitive routines, including being awarded Most Potential Dancer at Breakthru Dance Challenge, and at This is It Dance Competition.
+Jordan has also worked with various dance professionals including Jordan Clark, Jennifer Pappas, and Emily Spearing.
 Jordan has worked as a dance teacher and assistant dance teacher at Dance Ahead for several years now, working with dancers of various ages and levels.
 Jordan is continuing to train as a dancer at Dance Ahead and is thrilled to continue to teach as well.

 Rachel began dancing at the age of 3 as a recreational dancer and began competitive dance at the age of 10.
 Rachel has been trained in many dance disciplines, including jazz, lyrical, contemporary, hip hop, acro, and musical theatre.
 Rachel has received various overall and special awards for her groups, duet/trios, and solos.
 Rachel has also participated in various workshops with instructors such as Jordan Clark (winner of So You Think You Can Dance Canada and star of The Next Step) and Jennifer Pappas (Star of The Next Step).
 As a dance teacher, Rachel has taught many classes of different styles, teaching dancers ages 2.5-12.
 Rachel is continuing to train as a dancer at Dance Ahead and is looking forward to continuing to work with the dancers at Dance Ahead.